 What are We?

-We are a further education corporation which governs North Warwickshire and South Leicestershire College and also sponsors the Midlands Academy Trust, a group of academies in our local area.
+We are a further education corporation which governs North Warwickshire and South Leicestershire College.
+We also sponsor the Midlands Academy Trust, a group of academies in our local area.

-The corporation was established by the Further and Higher Education Act 1992, and we are an exempt charity.
+The Corporation was established by the Further and Higher Education Act 1992, and is an exempt charity.

 The College is an independent legal entity, and our principal regulator is the Department for Education.